Hawaii's Vibrant Town Is The Ideal Destination For Discovering Local Flavors And Unique Cuisine

 Getting to know Honoka'a on the Big Island

-While today Honoka'a is a relatively small town (roughly 2,700 people compared to the over 44,000 in Hilo), it used to be the second largest city on the island.
-The reason for the growth of Honoka'a was the sugar industry.
-Sugar processing started in 1873 when a man named W. H. Rickard started the Honokaa Sugar Plantation.
-The town's population peaked in the roaring 1920s.
-Many of the original buildings still stand today.
+While Honoka'a is a relatively small town today (with a population of roughly 2,700 people compared to the over 44,000 in Hilo), it used to be the second-largest city on the island.
+Honoka'a's growth could, at the time, be attributed to the sugar industry.
+Sugar processing started in the 1800s with the establishment of businesses including the Honoka'a Sugar Plantation.
+The town's population peaked in the roaring 1920s, and many of the original buildings from that time still stand today.

-What makes Honoka'a's historical status even more remarkable is that much of the land surrounding it was damaged during the destructive tsunami of 1946.
-Fortunately, new infrastructure built during the 1950s allowed Honoka'a to recover.
+What makes Honoka'a's historical status even more remarkable is that it survived the destructive tsunami of 1946, largely thanks to its 1,000-foot elevation.
+As a result, many of the buildings in the historic district remain.
 Another big reason for the town's enduring legacy is that many of the businesses were started by former plantation workers.
 Since they were connected to the community, they helped each other thrive.

 What to do when visiting Honoka'a

-Once you're in town, you'll notice the eclectic mixture of old and new buildings.
+Once you're in town, you'll notice the charming atmosphere that Honoka'a is known for.
 Many businesses along the main street exist within original structures.
 The historic buildings say the year they were established and what the building was used for before.
 For example, if you get a drink at the Honoka'a Pub, you'll see that it used to be the First Bank of Hilo, built in 1910.
-Another example is King's Treats, a dessert shop in a building erected in 1925, which used to be owned by a man named M. Fujino.
+Another example is King's Treats, a dessert shop in a building erected in 1925.

 Sampling local cuisine is one fantastic reason to visit Honoka'a.
 Because the region was populated over time by immigrants from different countries, the local flavors reflect the area's diversity.
-One of the oldest operating restaurants is Andrade's Honoka'a Cafe, which has been family operated since 1924.
-If you want to go shopping, Honoka'a has some incredible boutiques, although you might want to head further north to Hawi, an artsy Hawaiian town at the island's tip.
+One of the oldest operating restaurants is Andrade's Honoka'a Cafe, which was first established in 1924.
+If you want to go shopping, Honoka'a also has some incredible local stores.
+For even more souvenirs and goodies, head further north to Hawi for eclectic boutiques.

 Recommended